 In the past, Pacific Standard has worked alongside a number of non-profit and academic groups on everything from content-sharing partnerships, syndication and distribution, and other editorial efforts; events, discussions, and symposiums both large and small; and brand promotion efforts.

-With an editorial staff that's primarily focusing its time and creative energy on the production of our award-winning print magazine (with a frequency of eight issues per year, including two special issues) and a dynamic daily website with affiliated social media and email newsletter extensions, it's critical that partnerships with other organizations meet a few key benchmarks, outlined below.
+With an editorial staff that's primarily focusing its time and creative energy on the production of our award-winning, dynamic daily website with affiliated social media and email newsletter extensions, it's critical that partnerships with other organizations meet a few key benchmarks, outlined below.

 We have developed these guidelines—rules, requirements, and commitments that every potential Pacific Standard partner must be able to satisfy before any formal conversation begins—in an effort to save both our time and that of all interested organizations.
 We are committed to limiting our number of media partners in order to ensure that all projects are focused on the greater good and can reliably produce economic and social benefits for all parties involved.